ga4gh/mme-apis/version2/overview.md

         * `LIKE` (default): A fuzzy match
         * `ANY`: At least one of the terms in `terms` must match

-Backwards-compatibility: If `terms` is not provided, the genes from `patient.genes` should be used.
+Backwards-compatibility: If `terms` is not provided, the genomic features from `patient.genomicFeatures` should be used.

 Example 1.
 If the case has any candidate genes, SRCAP must be included:
 <pre>
   "query": {
     "components": {
-      "genes": {
+      "genomicFeatures": {
         "filters": [
           {
             "operator": "ANY"